aws-samples/aws-genai-conversational-rag-reference/docs/content/_/disclaimer/third-party-model.md

-???+ warning "Disclaimer: Third-Party Model"
+???+ warning "Disclaimer: Use of Third-Party Models"
     By using this sample, you agree that you may be deploying third-party models (“Third-Party Model”) into your specified user account.
 AWS does not own and does not exercise any control over these Third-Party Models.
 You should perform your own independent assessment, and take measures to ensure that you comply with your own specific quality control practices and standards, and the local rules, laws, regulations, licenses and terms of use that apply to you, your content, and the Third-Party Models, and any outputs from the Third-Party Models.
 AWS does not make any representations or warranties regarding the Third-Party Models.